 But if you are in a position where you can save for your child’s future and want to start, then a Junior ISA (which were introduced by the government in 2011 to replace Child Trust Funds) could be a good place to start.
 Here’s how they work.

-It allows you to save tax-efficiently
+They allow you to save tax-efficiently

-There are different types
+There are different types to choose from

 There are two types of Junior ISA:

-A Junior Cash ISA is essentially the same as a bank or building society savings account, but your child will not pay tax on any interest they earn on their savings.
-With a traditional savings account, your child would pay Income Tax on earnings above £1,000.
-With a Junior Cash ISA, your child earns a rate of interest, however, if this rate doesn’t exceed inflation, their savings will lose value in real terms.
-Also, there are restrictions on who can withdraw money from a Junior Cash ISA and when this can be withdrawn.
+A Junior Cash ISA is essentially the same as a bank or building society savings account, but your child will not pay tax on any interest they earn from their savings.
+With a traditional savings account, they'd pay Income Tax on earnings above £1,000 (if they generate over £100 in interest).1

-It comes with an annual allowance
+They come with an annual allowance

-It’s owned by your child
+They're owned by your child, not you

-One of the most important benefits of a Junior ISA is that the money belongs to the child, so neither you nor anyone else can access it, ever.
-This is really useful if you’re one of the UK parents who admit to dipping into their kid’s cash savings from time to time.
+One of the most important benefits of a Junior ISA is that the money belongs to the child, so neither you nor anyone else can access it.
+And this is really useful if you’re one of the parents who dips into their kid’s cash savings from time to time.

-Although your child can only ever have one Junior Cash ISA and one Junior Stocks and Shares ISA, you can transfer their Junior ISA to another provider if you’re unhappy with the service or returns they’re getting or the fees you’re paying.
-The amount you’re allowed to transfer will vary depending on the type of Junior ISA and the nature of the transfer:
+Although your child can only ever have one Junior Cash ISA and one Junior Stocks and Shares ISA, you are able to transfer it to another provider if you’re unhappy with the service or returns they’re getting, or even the fees you’re paying for it.

 - If you want to transfer between two Junior Cash ISAs or two Junior Stocks and Shares ISAs, you must transfer the full balance.